Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Numerical Results

 Fig. \ref{fig:PowerCDF_DL_MinRate} displays the downlink power consumption comparison between GUs and UAVs when the worst user's rate is optimized using both SCO-IIA and SCO-ICBA schemes.
-If we compare Fig. \ref{fig:PowerCDF_DL_MinRate} with Fig. \ref{fig:PowerCDF_DL_SumRate}, we can note that the gap between the CDF plot of the power consumed by GUs and that of UAVs is reduced when the objective of the considered optimization problem is to maximize the minimum user's rate (i.e., Fig. \ref{fig:PowerCDF_DL_MinRate}) compared to the gap when the sum rate is the objective to be optimized (i.e., Fig. \ref{fig:PowerCDF_DL_SumRate}).
-This conclusion is valid for COmMIMO with ZF, CFmMIMO with PZF, COmMIMO with MRT, and CFmMIMO with MRT when either the SCO-IIA or the SCO-ICBA scheme is employed.
+If we compare Fig. \ref{fig:PowerCDF_DL_MinRate} with Fig. \ref{fig:PowerCDF_DL_SumRate}, we can note that the gap between the CDF plot of the power consumed by GUs and that of UAVs when the objective of the considered optimization problem is to maximize the minimum user's rate (i.e., Fig. \ref{fig:PowerCDF_DL_MinRate}) is reduced in most cases when compared to the gap when the sum rate is the objective to be optimized (i.e., Fig. \ref{fig:PowerCDF_DL_SumRate}).
+Furthermore, it is noteworthy that maximizing the minimum rate has led to a reduction of power consumption of most UAVs and GUs in all the considered beamforming schemes with both SCO-IIA and SCO-ICBA for both CFmMIMO and COmMIMO.